Middle School Biology Semester Review and Winter Party Lesson

 - I passed out candy as prizes: 3 pieces for the winning team, 2 for the 2nd place team, & 1 for the 3rd place team.

 You will need:

-- review questions cut on slips of paper (such as the semester review questions from the A Beka test book)
+- review questions cut on slips of paper (such as the multiple choice questions from the A Beka Science Order and Design book)

 4. Allow students to get snacks and drinks.
 Students were each supposed to have brought snacks to share.
 I also brought items from the requests I had gotten after asking them what they'd like: sodas, cookies (Oreo & grasshopper), chips, & brownies.